Alex Marini: Biography

 Born in Tione di Trento, his father was a public servant while his mother handled the family's newsstand.
 He lived the first part of his life in Darzo.
 Marini graduated in 1996 with a degree in accounting from the Istituto Luigi Einaudi located in Tione di Trento.
 Subsequently, worked as a bank teller for the Banca Valsabbina and later, in 1999 he enrolled at the University of Trento where he got his degree in Sociology in the year 2004 with a thesis on energy consumption and social awareness.

 Political activity

 Marini was the first to sign and create the 'Citizens’ bill on the regulation of public participation', Citizens’ bills, referendums, as well as amendments to the electoral law of the Autonomous Province of Trento (Italy).

 The bill was submitted in 2012 and resulted in citizens’ decision to participate directly in public life, using one of the available instruments existing in the provincial legal system.

 On the citizens’ bill the Venice Commission issued a specific opinion.

-Along with 20 other people, on the 12th of January 2015, Marini founded the association of social promotion Più Democrazia in Trentino (More Democracy in Trentino) and was subsequently nominated as its first president, a position he maintained until 2017.
+Along with 20 other people, on 12 January 2015, Marini founded the association of social promotion Più Democrazia in Trentino (More Democracy in Trentino) and was subsequently nominated as its first president, a position he maintained until 2017.

 From 2013 till 2018 Alex Marini worked as a collaborator for the secretary of the Bureau of the Italian Chamber of Deputies, Riccardo Fraccaro.